shi-gg/witchsky.app/README.md

 ## P.S.

 We ❤️ you and all of the ways you support us.
-Thank you for making Bluesky & Bitchsky so great! ^.^
+Thank you for making Bluesky & Witchsky so great! ^.^